Research interests: Strategic human capital, Careers, Organization design, Inequality, Personnel Economics

 Job market paper

-[Abstract] The trade-off between quantity and quality is not only a strategic concern for firms in the product market, but also a critical decision for employees in task performance.
-While firms can use incentive structure to influence employees’ trade-offs, employees within the same organization still vary in their focus on prioritizing quantity or quality when producing outputs.
-The reasons why such variation persists remain unclear.
+[Abstract] In performing their tasks, employees often need to balance a trade-off between quantity and quality.
+While prior literature has suggested that different incentive designs can shape how employees navigate this trade-off, employees subject to the same incentive structure may still differ in whether they prioritize quantity or quality in task performance.
+This paper aims to identify additional factors that can systematically explain such heterogeneity.
 Drawing on imprinting theory, this paper traces back to employees’ early job experience with market conditions and examines its lasting effect on their focus on quantity or quality in subsequent periods.
-I argue that employees who experience high demand uncertainty at the start of a job—characterized by unpredictable volatility in consumer demand for the products or services of a firm—tend to perceive quantity as uncontrollable, and shift focus to enhancing quality as a means to regain control over their performance.
-This early tendency to prioritize quality over productivity can lead employees to develop stronger quality-enhancing skills over quantity-enhancing skills, thereby reinforcing this tendency over time.
-I test these arguments using longitudinal employee-level data from a restaurant chain across the U.S. and Canada and find supportive evidence.
-This study suggests the importance of managing employees’ onboarding experience, given its potential lasting influence on skill development and work routine.
+It argues that employees who experience high demand uncertainty for their firms’ products or services at the start of their job are more likely to perceive quantity as uncontrollable and shift their focus to improve quality.
+This early tendency to prioritize quality over quantity can lead employees to develop more quality-enhancing skills than quantity-enhancing skills, thereby reinforcing this tendency over time.
+This paper tests these arguments using longitudinal employee-level data from a restaurant chain operating across the U.S. and Canada.
+Results support my hypotheses and confirm the importance of managing employees’ onboarding experience, given its potential lasting influence on skill development.

 (Field observation for my dissertation)